cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 Function that parses the string and tries to convert it to type [duration](syntax-datatypes.html#datatype-duration).
 If the string doesn't represent a valid duration value, it generates an error.

-To be interpreted successfully as a datetime value, the string must be a concatenated sequence of quantity-unit pairs where the quantity part is a natural number and the unit is one of the following:
+To be interpreted successfully as a duration value, the string must be a concatenated sequence of quantity-unit pairs where the quantity part is a natural number and the unit is one of the following:
 - `d`: days
 - `h`: hours
 - `m`: minutes